Have A Cool Idea To Help End World Hunger? Pitch It To The U.N.

 "And it turns out Germans are actually good at engineering," deadpans Sam Ng, who founded and sold multiple technology companies back in his native New Zealand before joining the WFP Innovation Accelerator team.
 "We can have conversations about robots landing on asteroids," he adds, noting that local partners include the German Aerospace Center (DLR) — basically Germany's NASA.

 The Accelerator prides itself on turning talk into action.
 Take, for example, a role-playing exercise Ng participated in based on a dire situation in Eastern Aleppo, Syria, in late 2016 — when it was nearly impossible to get food into the area.
 He was assigned the part of a truck driver hauling supplies to distribute to starving people.
-And then, he was stopped at a security checkpoint by a armed and menacing figure.
+And then, he was stopped at a security checkpoint by an armed and menacing figure.

 "At a certain point, I'm freaking out," Ng says.
 If he were really behind the wheel, he'd know what he'd say: "No, you're not paying me enough to keep going."